Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Quantifying Grid-side Carbon Impact of Data Center Regulation Service

-The unit commitment problem in electricity markets is the process of determining which power generation units should be turned on/off to meet expected electricity demand, at the lowest cost, while satisfying technical and operational constraints.
+\textbf{Obtaining MCE\textsubscript{resv} with Grid-side Unit Commitment Modeling: } The unit commitment problem in electricity markets is the process of determining which power generation units should be turned on/off to meet expected electricity demand, at the lowest cost, while satisfying technical and operational constraints.
 It involves scheduling generators over a 24 hour period to ensure a reliable and cost-efficient supply of electricity.
 For example, CAISO performs unit commitment in a day-ahead market to schedule generation for the next day.
-Adding data center regulation reserves would have a notable impact to unit commitment in scheduling grid resources.
+Adding data center regulation reserves significantly impacts unit commitment when scheduling grid resources.

 We formulate and solve the unit commitment problem as laid out in Anderson~\cite{Anderson2025}, which models CAISO and the Western Interconnection grid, totaling 14GW.
 We assume that 770MW of frequency regulation must be held at all times, which is 5.5\% of grid capacity for regulation provision.
 From historical electricity pricing and demand traces (circa 2022), the model solves at hourly granularity the generation unit commitment requirements to meet electricity demands and regulation reserves.
 Similar high-fidelity power grid simulation model is used by the California Public Utility Commission and California Independent System Operators, demonstrating its utility in power systems planning.